 Why is getting a VA rating for TBI so complicated?

-“A TBI isn’t really an individual distinct disability in and of itself,” said Zack Evans, a VA-certified disability benefits lawyer.
+“A TBI isn’t really an individual distinct disability in and of itself,” said Zack Evans, a VA disability lawyer.
 “Rather, it’s a cluster of disabilities or symptoms that flow from a single event, the event being the brain injury.”

 Because TBIs often involve multiple symptoms, the VA’s rule against pyramiding should be considered.
 The rule cautions against applying multiple diagnostic codes to a single symptom, but Evans said he’s seen the VA misapply the pyramiding rule in a TBI claim.

 He said mental health and headache symptoms are some of the most easily recognizable symptoms in TBI patients.

 “They’re demonstrable, so you can observe them,” he said.
 “You can readily calculate how they affect somebody’s life.”
 He said TBI survivors will have a stronger VA claim if they get opinions from multiple experts, including a mental health professional.